You are here

 Mary has worked extensively in China and Asia for more than 25 years.
 She founded Peridot Asia Advisors, a strategic transactions advisory firm.
 She has substantial experience negotiating market entry strategies over a broad range of industries, as well as with Chinese financial institutions, state-owned enterprises, regulatory authorities and other government entities responsible for regulating and supervising the insurance and banking industries.
 Her background also includes serving as Executive Director of the America-China Society, a non-profit organization devoted to the promotion of US-China relations chaired by former US Secretaries of State Henry Kissinger and the late Cyrus Vance.

 Mary earned her BA degree from Princeton University.
 A fluent Mandarin speaker, she also holds an MBA from Columbia Business School and an MIA from Columbia School of International and Public Affairs.
 She is the Chair of the Hong Kong Association of New York; serves as a Senior Professional Fellow at the Chazen Institute at Columbia Business School; a Trustee of Concord Academy; and was for many years a Trustee of Princeton-in-Asia.
 She serves as an Independent Director of the Industrial and Commercial Bank of China (ICBC, USA).
 She is also a member of the Council on Foreign Relations.

-Associate Dean for Innovation and Growth; Charles Henry Jones Third Century Professor of Management, Tuck School of Business at Dartmouth
+Director of Innovation and Growth, Tuck School of Business at Dartmouth

 FOR QUESTIONS, PLEASE CONTACT: